zhaoguangyuan123/Awesome-SIGGRAPH-Computational-Optics/README.md

 <details><summary>Computational Imaging is ... </summary><p> a rapidly emerging field that co-designs the sensing hardware and the algorithms to form images from measurements with indirect reconstructions.
 Computational imaging systems enable designers to overcome some hardware limitations of optics and sensors (resolution, noise, etc.).
 It also has the advantage of probing multi-dimensional light fields (spectral, depth, polarization, etc.).

-There does not exist any universal description for computational imaging right now. the author, according to his own taste, also collects some work (such as computational displays) which are not absolute imaging work but related to the field. </p></details><p></p>
+There is no universal description for computational imaging right now.
+According to his taste, the author also collects some work (such as computational displays) which are not absolute imaging work but related to the field. </p></details><p></p>

-There does not exist any universal definition for computational imaging right now.
-The author, according to his own taste, also collects some works (such as computational displays) which are not absolute imaging work but related to the field.  -->
+No universal definition for computational imaging exists right now.
+According to his taste, the author also collects some works (such as computational displays) which are not absolute imaging work but related to the field.  -->

 ## Contents